vmware-tanzu-labs/educates-training-platform/docs/runtime-environment/training-portal.rst

 By default a single user can run more than one workshop at a time.
 You can though cap this if you want to ensure that they can only run one at a time.
 This avoids the problem of a user wasting resources by starting more than one at the same time, but only proceeding with one, without shutting down the other first.

-The setting to apply a limit on how many concurrent workshop sessions a user can start is ``sessions.registered``.
+The setting to apply a limit on how many concurrent workshop sessions a user can start is ``portal.sessions.registered``.

 .. code-block:: yaml
-    :emphasize-lines: 8
+    :emphasize-lines: 9

     apiVersion: training.eduk8s.io/v1alpha1
     kind: TrainingPortal
     metadata:
       name: sample-workshops
     spec:
+      portal:
         sessions:
           maximum: 8
           registered: 1
       workshops:
       - name: lab-asciidoc-sample
         capacity: 4